simonbs/CharlesTVDB/README.md

 # CharlesTVDB

-CharlesTVDB is a block based framework for OS X which provides interface for [TheTVDB.com](http://thetvdb.com) which is extremely easy to use.
+CharlesTVDB is a block based framework for OS X which provides an interface for [TheTVDB.com](http://thetvdb.com) which is extremely easy to use.

 ### Installation
 First and foremost you have to clone the repository.
 You probably already know how to do this.